jameslnewell/react-testutils-query/README.md

 **Parameters:**

-- `name` - The name of the property
+- `name : string` - The name of the property

 **Returns:**